Professor of English & American Studies

-Reed is also working on a book introducing critical cyberculture studies, and on another treating thirties Northwest radical novelist Robert Cantwell.
+His most recent books are Digitized Lives: Culture, Power and Social Change in the Internet Era (Routledge, 2014), and Robert Cantwell and the Literary Left (U of Washington Press, 2014).
 Reed's articles on James Agee and E.L.
 Doctorow have appeared in Representations and American Literary History.
-He is the author of the most widely used bibliographic essay on "Theory and Method in American Studies," appearing originally in American Studies International, and now also available in a much-expanded online version.
+He is the author of the most widely used bibliographic essay on "Theory and Method in American Cultural Studies," appearing originally in American Studies International, and now also available in a much-expanded online version.
 Reed has also published articles on apartheid and popular music, on Native radicals in film, and on environmental justice ecocriticism, among other topics.

-Reed has been very active in the use of electronic media in American studies and is the author/manager of the widely visited website culturalpolitics.net.
-Culturalpolitics.net includes sites on Digital Cultures, Environmental Justice Cultural Studies, Popular Culture, Social Movement Cultures, and Interdisciplinary Cultural Theory.
+Reed has been very active in the use of electronic media in cultural studies and is the author/manager of the widely visited website, culturalpolitics.net, that includes sites on Digital Cultures, Environmental Justice Cultural Studies, Popular Culture, Social Movement Cultures, and Interdisciplinary Cultural Theory.